Zeturic/bpre-move-item/README.md

 #### Building the project itself

-Open `config.mk` in the text editor of your choice.
+Unlike in the previous step, the build system is smart enough to find enough free space on its own.

-Update the definition of `START_AT`.
-Unlike in the previous step, the build system is smart enough to find enough free space on its own; `START_AT` is only there to tell it where to start looking.
-If the given address is acceptable (i.e. is word-aligned and has enough bytes of free space), it will be inserted there.
+However, if you want the code to be inserted at a particular address, you can specify it by updating the definition of `START_AT` in `config.mk`; if the given address is acceptable (i.e. is word-aligned and has enough bytes of free space), it will be inserted there.
+Otherwise, it will just use `START_AT` to determine where in the ROM it should start looking for free space.

-If you want to edit the strings involved in this feature - for example, to decapitalize `MOVE` to `Move` - they can be found and modified by opening `src/strings.c` in a text editor.
+If you want to edit the strings involved in this feature - for example, to decapitalize `MOVE` to `Move` - they can be found and modified in `src/strings.c`.

 Once you're ready, run the following to build the project: